MoraRMod/MoraRMod/README.md

 - 🤔  I'm looking for help wiht Python, I have many doubts about it :(.
 - 💬  Ask me about mathematics, either basic or advanced.
 Also of books, particularly of romance.
 - 📫  How to reach me: ralerwip@gmai.com or +52 56 4651 7427.
-- ⚡  Fun fact: I am an active member of Mensa México since 2009.
+- ⚡  Fun fact: I am an active math advisor at Mensa México.